-The Legal Services (Scotland) Act 2010 gave SLAB the function of monitoring the availability and accessibility of legal services in Scotland, with reference to relevant factors relating to urban and rural areas.
+The Legal Services (Scotland) Act 2010 gave us the function of monitoring the availability and accessibility of legal services in Scotland, with reference to relevant factors relating to urban and rural areas.

 The topics chosen for assessment under monitoring duty are based on identifying those areas of law which are either:

-This is a new approach to how SLAB monitors legal services.
-In 2017, SLAB’s approach was updated to the model above, in order to ensure the maximum utility of SLAB’s monitoring work.
+This is a new approach to how we monitor legal services.
+In 2017, our approach was updated to the model above, in order to ensure the maximum utility of our monitoring work.